udexon/GOEHDOM/Homoiconicity.md

 - C, C++, Java, Kotlin, JavaScript, PHP, Python, Rust, Haskell, Forth, LISP, Go

-Based on the sample code which we have made available, we believe it will only take a competent student taking up introductory programming courses as little as one week to port our solution, called Phos Multitiered Stack Machine, to a programming language of his (her) choice.
+Based on the sample code which we have made available, we believe it will only take a competent student taking up introductory programming courses as little as one week to port our solution, called Phos Smashlet, to a programming language of his (her) choice.